-The Maine Brain Aneurysm Awareness Committee was pleased and proud to present the 4th annual “KAT-Walk & Karo-5K Research Grant for 2016” to Dr. Robert Ecker, Medical Director of Maine Medical Center’s Neurosciences Institute at our Brain Aneurysm Awareness event on September 17, 2016.
+The Maine Brain Aneurysm Awareness Committee was pleased to award the 9th annual “KAT-Walk & Karo-5K Research Grant for 2021” to Dr. Robert Ecker and Dr. David Seder of the Maine Medical Center Neuroscience Institute at the Brain Aneurysm Awareness event on September 18, 2021 in Portland, Maine.

-The research conducted thus far has been both basic science and clinical.
-To date, some exciting work has been produced in finding better ways to manage aneurismal subarachnoid hemorrhage (SAH), vasospasm, and to understand the mechanism for aneurysm growth.
+Over the past 13 years, with your support, the Maine Brain Aneurysm Awareness Committee has awarded over $100,000 to research projects conducted in both basic science and clinical applications.
+To date, some exciting work has been produced in finding better ways to manage SAH, vasospasm, and to understand the mechanism for aneurysm growth.

 - In 2020, the $5,000 research grant was awarded to Robert Ecker, MD and David Seder, MD at Maine Medical Center Neuroscience Institute.

 - In 2019, the $5,000 research grant was awarded to Robert Ecker, MD and David Seder, MD at Maine Medical Center Neuroscience Institute.

 - In 2018, the $5,000 research grant was awarded to Robert Ecker, MD and David Seder, MD at Maine Medical Center Neuroscience Institute.

 - In 2017, the $5,000 research grant was awarded to Anand Rughani, MD, Neurosurgeon with Maine Medical Partners